terracoin/sentinel/README.md

     $ crontab -e

-In the crontab editor, add the lines below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to:
+In the crontab editor, add the line below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to.

     * * * * * cd /home/YOURUSERNAME/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py 2>&1 >> sentinel.log

+If you followed a guide where it had you install Terracoin to the root directory your path will be:

+    * * * * * cd /root/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py 2>&1 >> sentinel.log

 ### 4. Test the Configuration

-Test the config by runnings all tests from the sentinel folder you cloned into
+Test the config by runnings the tests from the sentinel folder you cloned into:

     $ ./venv/bin/py.test ./test

+3 of the 20 tests will fail.
+We still need to update the test data.
+At this point is more important to get everyone running Sentinel.
+The test data will be updated in the future.

-With all tests passing and crontab setup, Sentinel will stay in sync with terracoind and the installation is complete
+Once 3 of the 20 tests have passed, Sentinel will stay in sync with terracoind and the installation is complete.

 ## Configuration